Crockpot Chickpea Potato Curry + VIDEO

 What Type Of Chickpeas (Garbanzo Beans) To Use

 Chickpeas, also known as garbanzo beans, are a high-protein legume.
 They’re one of the two main ingredients in this recipe with potatoes being the other.
 The recipe calls for cooked chickpeas.
 I use canned chickpeas which are precooked.
 You can use dried chickpeas if you want.
-If you do, you’ll need to use 1/2 cup of pre-soaked dried chickpeas.
+If you do, you will need to pre-soak them first and lower the amount.
 When cooked, dried chickpeas almost triple in size.
 Please note, 1 cup of dried chickpeas will make approximately 3 cups of cooked chickpeas.
+I suggest using se 1/2 cup of dry chickpeas.
+Instructions on how to pre-soak chickpeas are listed below.

 How To Soak Chickpeas